Business Loans for Construction Companies

 Shield Funding offers unsecured small business loans to borrowers with a credit score of 500 or more.
 We know that there’s more to you than your credit score, and we want to help you run and grow the company you’ve worked so hard to build.

 Terms for a business loan with bad credit range from 2–18 months.
-Depending on your credit, you may have access to longer terms.
-If you’ve been in business for at least two months, your company may qualify.
-Rates, ranging from 12–45%, vary based on your circumstances.
+Depending on your credit, you may have access to longer terms with an MCA loan.
+Most of the bad credit business loans require that your business is operating for at least two months with 8 to 10 thousand in revenue.
+Rates, range from 12–45%, and vary based on your circumstances.

 Access to equipment, whether owned or rented, is vital for any construction business.
 Construction equipment is expensive.
 Going through traditional channels may be impossible if you are small or have had past credit issues.